Blaisorblade/pdbp.github.io/index.md

 The inner `` `in` `` in the outer `` `in` `` simply gets rid of the original argument of type `Z` using `` `(z&&y&&x)>-->(y&&x)` ``.

-Note that generic backtick names, hopefully, help to understand the puzzle.
+Note that generic backtick names, hopefully, help to understand the typing puzzle.

 For example

   - in the composition `` `(z&&y)>-->z` >--> `z>-->x` ``, the matching `z`'s reflect the type `Z` involved,